FeTS-AI/Challenge/Task_2/mlcubes/model/README.md

 <details><summary><b>MLCube yaml file </b></summary>
 <p>

 `mlcube.yaml` contains instructions about the docker image and platform that will be used, information about the project (name, description, authors), and also the tasks defined for the project. **Note** that this file is not submitted and changes will hence not have any effect in the official evaluation.
 We will use the provided template with the name of your docker image instead.
+To change the name of your docker image, you can use the `docker.image` field in the `mlcube.yaml` or use `docker tag` after building it.

 In the existing implementation you will find the `infer` task, which will be executed in the federated evaluation.
 It takes the following parameters: